 We are committed to safeguarding the privacy of our website visitors; this policy sets out how we will treat your personal information.
 This website is designed to provide a communication method for anyone affected by alcoholism to learn about what GalwayAA, a group of recovering alcoholics do.
 It also offers people an opportunity to request help when they feel they need help with their drinking habits.
 All activities are provided voluntarily be members of GalwayAA

 We may collect, store and use the following kinds of personal information:

 - Information about your computer and about your visits to and use of this website (including your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation).

-- Information relating to any transactions carried out between you and us on or in relation to this website, including information relating to any purchases you make of our goods or services.
+- Information relating to any transactions carried out between you and us on or in relation to this website.

 - Information that you provide to us for the purpose of registering with us (including your name, address, contact number and email address).